kamo04/alx-system_engineering-devops/0x00-shell_basics/README.md

 Shows all files and the boot order list the file type of the named file
 Shows a symbolic link in th created dir
+Copies all html files in the current working dir